 b) start a "new" project: plan and structure it in your normal way, and let that "new" project dictate what it wants of the old one.

 But however you normally start a new novel, remember that this time it has, shall we say, led to certain problems.
-So would it be worth thinking about a change?
-Either way, you then need to think about the best form in which to tackle everything.
+So would it be worth thinking about a change of process?
+Here are some suggestions:

 Use Scrivener.
 In Scrivener you can simultaneously

-a) write, label, synopsise, rearrange and keep track of separate chunks and their associated notes, references and images, and
+a) write, label, synopsise, rearrange, keep notes about the overal project, and keep track of separate chunks and their associated sidecar notes, references and images, and

 b) keep the chunks connected up to read in series as an overall draft of chapter or a whole novel, and